stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/integrationconfig.md

 By default, MTO watches all namespaces and will enforce all the governing policies on them.
 All namespaces managed by MTO require the `stakater.com/tenant` label.
 MTO ignores privileged namespaces that are mentioned in the IntegrationConfig, and does not manage them.
-These namespaces do not require the above-mentioned label.
+Therefore, any tenant label on such namespaces will be ignored.

 ```bash
 oc create namespace stakater-test